Student Opportunities Abroad

 The International Business Exchange Program provides Chicago Booth students the opportunity to study abroad at one of more than 30 partner schools around the world.

-The Executive MBA Program is taught at Chicago Booth's campuses in Chicago, London, and Singapore.
+The Executive MBA Program is taught at Chicago Booth's campuses in Chicago, London, and Hong Kong.
 Special exchange course sessions combine students from all three campuses, providing global exposure.

 Chicago Harris School of Public Policy

 Cooperative Master's in Public Policy program participants take courses at the University of Chicago Harris School of Public Policy and at a partner school in Chile, Israel, or Korea.
 Students graduate with two degrees, one from each institution.
 Harris students can also participate in the International Policy Program.